tekwani0495/Object-Identifier/README.md

-Android Application to detect and label objects in an image.
+Android Application to detect and label objects from an image.